The Best Maternity Bras, According to Pregnant Moms

 - Support.
 “This is one of the most important features of a maternity bra,” says Hunt.
 “The weight of your breast tissue can get incredibly uncomfortable and cause pain in your back and shoulders.
 Having a well-fitted bra with wider straps and a supportive band will raise your chest off your belly and help improve your posture.”

 - Underwire or not.
 You’ll also want to consider whether you want a maternity bra with or without an underwire.
 “The risk with underwire bras is that they can put extra pressure on the mammary tissue,” explains Leigh Anne O’Connor, IBCLC, a certified lactation consultant, adding that it is possible to develop clogged milk ducts during pregnancy, which can lead to mastitis.
 Ouch.
 A wire-free bra can offer some safety while still providing structure.
 That said, it doesn’t mean you can’t wear an underwire bra, especially if you’re eager for the added support.
+Ultimately, the choice is yours and 16 percent of moms in our survey stated that they did wear a maternity bra with an underwire.
 “During pregnancy the beasts are growing, so an underwire bra should be fitted so as to not put pressure on the breasts,” O’Connor says.
 The bra shouldn’t be tight, and the wire should be flexible.

 To find the best maternity bras out there, we enlisted pregnant and nursing moms to thoroughly test the leading options on the market.
 They wore them everywhere, from weddings to work to TV night in the living room—and based on their reviews of the bras’ support, comfort, fit, quality, style and value for money, as well as our own extensive research, we’ve rounded up the maternity bras that are best suited to your particular needs.

-For more than 10 years, The Bump has been recognizing the absolute best baby and pregnancy products on the market through our awards series.
+For more than 10 years, The Bump has been recognizing the absolute best baby and pregnancy products on the market through The Best of The Bump awards series.
 Curious to see which maternity bra was named the Best of The Bump award winner this year?
 Keep scrolling for the overall top pick, plus a list of carefully vetted maternity bras that are particularly good for specific needs—whether you need a sports bra, a strapless model or a plus size option, we’ll make sure your cup runneth over with possibilities (but never spillage).